openforcefield/openff-interchange/docs/using/edges.md

 ### Existing charges are ignored by default

 `Molecule` and `Topology` objects can store partial charges, but these are ignored by default in methods like `Interchange.from_smirnoff`.
 This is because partial charges in SMIRNOFF force fields are defined by sections in the force field.
 To override this behavior, use the `charge_from_molecules` argument.
-Be aware that charges, and as a result most physics, differ from what's perscribed by the contents of the force field.
+Be aware that charges, and as a result most physics, will differ from what's perscribed by the contents of the force field.

 ## Quirks of `from_openmm`